-During 1996 the EPA Water Pollution Performance Evaluation Quality Control Program was combined with the EPA Discharge Monitoring Report Quality Assurance Study.
+During 1996, the EPA Water Pollution Performance Evaluation Quality Control Program was combined with the EPA Discharge Monitoring Report Quality Assurance Study, although they are two separate distinct programs.

 The Water Pollution Performance Evaluation Quality Control Program is used by EPA to evaluate laboratories engaged in analysis of polluted water samples at existing and former DOE sites.
-It is administered by the EPA laboratory in Cincinnati, Ohio, (Region 5) and is utilized by some states as part of their laboratory certification process.
+It is administered by the EPA laboratory in Cincinnati, Ohio, (Region 5) and is used by some states as part of their laboratory certification process.